FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

   /system/color_ndarrayCoords Dataset
   /system/mask_ndarrayCoords Dataset

-The first two are the output of the Python module pprint on the system_params and user_params dictionaries after evaluating the config file.
+The first two are the system_params and user_params dictionaries from the config file.

 The latter two are the mask and color ndarrays specified in the system_params.